fluttercommunity/flutter_workmanager/README.md

 ### Background App Refresh permission
 On iOS user can disable `Background App Refresh` permission anytime, hence background tasks can only run if user has granted the permission.
-With `Workmanager().checkBackgroundRefreshPermission()` you can check whether background app refresh is enabled.
+With `Workmanager.checkBackgroundRefreshPermission` you can check whether background app refresh is enabled.
 If it is not enabled you might ask the user to enable it in app settings.

 ```dart